airbus-seclab/bincat/doc/tutorial.md

    memory range is indeed tainted: both the ASCII and hexadecimal representations of this string are displayed as green text
-4. In the **IDA View-A** view, notice that some instructions are displayed against a green background, since they manipulate tainted data
+4. In the **IDA View-A** view, notice that some instructions are displayed against a non-gray background (green, blue, ...), since they manipulate tainted data
 5. Go to address `0x9E6` (`push eax`).
 Observe that `eax` is partially tainted
 6. Advance to the next instruction at address `0x9E7`.
 Notice that `eax` has been pushed to the stack, where its taint and value have been copied